Composition & function

 From 1988 to 1992, Sven was Director of Marketing and Public Relations for the Norwegian Football Association.
 For 10 years (1991 to 2001) he held the position of Secretary-General of the Norwegian Red Cross.
 In 2001 Sven joined Det Norske Veritas (DNV), where he served as Director of Human Resources and member of the Executive Board.

 Since 2003, Sven has been Director of DNV Corporate Relations and Corporate Social Responsibility.
 He is also DNV’s Ombudsman worldwide and its representative in the UN Global Compact and World Business Council for Sustainable Development.
 Sven is also a member of several boards and committees, including Amnesty International Norway, Red Cross Nordic United World Colleges, Telenor Satellite Services, the Ethical Council of the Confederation of Norwegian Enterprise.
-Sven is also chairman of the VIF football club, and President of the Norwegian Red Cross since 2008.
+Sven is also chairman of the VIF football club since 2008, and Honorary President of the Norwegian Red Cross.

 Sven Mollekleiv has been a member of the Board and Vice-Chairman since October 2001.